Rukyfgg/BB-cloud-cli/README.md

 - **"ModuleNotFoundError" or "ImportError"**:
     - You likely forgot to install the Python dependencies.
 Run `pip install -r requirements.txt` again.
-    - Make sure you are in the `bby-tool` directory when running the script.
+    - Make sure you are in the `BB-cloud-cli` directory when running the script.

 - **Account creation fails**:
-    - The temporary email service (SmailPro) or the target API might be down or have changed.
-The script relies on these external services.
     - Your Tor IP might be blocked.
 The script automatically requests a new one, but sometimes you can get a streak of bad IPs.